apache/couchdb-documentation/src/api/database/find.rst

     :>json object opts: Query options used
     :>json number limit: Limit parameter used
     :>json number skip: Skip parameter used
-    :>json object fields: Fields to be returned by the query :>json object range: Range parameters passed to the underlying view
+    :>json array fields: Fields to be returned by the query :>json object range: Range parameters passed to the underlying view

     :code 200: Request completed successfully